 The Goshen Community Chorale enjoys a long and distinguished history, with its roots going back to 1965, with the establishment of the Goshen Community Chorus by Dwight Weldy.
 It was succeeded in 1983 by the Goshen Oratorio Chorus, led by Doyle Preheim, and which became incorporated as the Goshen Community Chorale in 1989.
-During much of its more recent history the Chorale has been directed by Lee Dengler, whose retirement in 2014 led to the appointment of William Mateer as our new director.
+During much of its more recent history the Chorale has been directed by Lee Dengler, whose retirement in 2014 led to the appointment of William Mateer.
+Upon William Mateer’s retirement in 2021, the board appointed Bradley Kauffman as conductor.

 The purpose of the Chorale is to prepare and present high quality choral music, both to enrich the cultural life of our community and to afford local singers the opportunity to perform together.
 The Chorale typically performs choral masterworks twice a year, often with orchestral accompaniment.
 Over its thirty-four year history the Chorale has sung music from the Renaissance through the 21st century and has performed in concert halls and churches throughout Elkhart County.
 In recent years the following works have been featured: